zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getpermissionsetprops-method.md

 ## <a name="parameters"></a>Parameter
  `pm`
- [in] Das Metadatentoken, das die Berechtigungen zum Abrufen der Metadateneigenschaften für darstellt.
+ [in] The Permission metadata token that represents the permission set to get the metadata properties for.

  `pdwAction`
- [out] Ein Zeiger auf den Berechtigungssatz auf.
+ [out] A pointer to the permission set.

  `ppvPermission`
- [out] Ein Zeiger auf die binäre Metadatensignatur des Berechtigungssatzes.
+ [out] A pointer to the binary metadata signature of the permission set.

  `pcbPermission`
- [out] Die Größe in Bytes der `ppvPermission`.
+ [out] The size in bytes of `ppvPermission`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]